 When I first tried writing haiku, my attempts were based on very limited information.
 The quality and effectiveness was poor as a result.
 My schoolteachers meant well, but often presented only a superficial and sometimes misguided notion of haiku.
 If you’re new to haiku, you may be in the same situation—without knowing it.
 While too much information can also impede the poetic impulse, with haiku, as with other genres of poetry, it’s worthwhile to move beyond superficialities to gain a more substantial knowledge of the genre.
 So what is haiku, and how does one become a haiku poet?

 The most important characteristic of haiku is how it conveys, through implication and suggestion, a moment of keen perception and perhaps insight into nature or human nature.
 Haiku does not state this insight, however, but implies it.
 In the last hundred years—in Japanese and English-language haiku—implication has been achieved most successfully through the use of objective imagery.
-This means you avoid words that interpret what you experience, such as saying something is “beautiful” or “mysterious,” and stick to words that objectively convey the facts of what you see, hear, smell, taste, and touch.
+This means you avoid words that interpret what you experience, such as saying something is “beautiful” or “mysterious,” and rely on words that objectively convey the facts of what you see, hear, smell, taste, and touch.
 Instead of writing about your reactions to stimuli, in a good haiku you write about those things that cause your reactions.
-This way your readers can experience the same feelings you felt, without your having to explain them.
+If you remember nothing else about crafting haiku, remember that.
+If your haiku take advantage of this technique, your readers can experience the same feelings you felt, without your having to explain them.

 the pull of her hand